Locked-chess-official/friendly_module_not_found_error/README.md

 The project now build on [nanobind](https://nanobind.readthedocs.io/en/latest/).
 See how to build it.

-# Now problem
+## Now problem

 - Whether it can build on any systems
 - How to build it in cpython and how to initlizate the builtins-modules.
 - How to make it give exactly idea.

-If it is needed, it may need a cache to count.
+## Rejected suggestion

+- Build a cache for site-packages when install: The code runs fast, so it can find all of the packages fast.
+Before that finding costs, the computer has been almost broken.
+- Suggest for "pip install xxx": spell mistakes are often closely associated with homonymy attacks.
+Syggesting for it will help it.